arendtio/simple-intl/README.md

 settings.
 The function returns the first matching locale.
 If it does not match any availableLocale, it returns the fallbackLocale.

+- `simpleintl.browserLanguages()`: Returns an Array with the preferred languages according to the browser settings in descending order.
+The localStorage key mentioned in `detectLanguage` is included here too (if it exists).

 ## Instance Methods (i18n)

 The instance methods can be split into 2 groups: